Papers

 7. Election of Committee Members

-The existing committee all agreed to stand again and it was agreed the election of Committee Members should be carried out ‘en bloc’:
+The existing committee were all willing to stand again and it was agreed the election of Committee Members should be carried out ‘en bloc’:

 Chairman: David Warne